 We could simply define sports specialization as the intense, year-round training of a single sport, in conjunction with the exclusion of other sports (Malina, 2010).

-Although this may undoubtedly have merit in adult athletes who aim to reach the top level of their chosen sport, there is research to suggest that it may actually have some rather negative effects in certain populations.
+This may undoubtedly have merit in adult athletes who aim to reach the top level of their chosen sport.
+However, there is research to suggest that it may actually have some rather negative effects in certain populations.

 Related Article: Developing & Maintaining Athleticism